-Students who have been accepted into the Marriott School will register for BUS M 496R and will receive a letter grade for the class.
-Pre-management students and non-business majors will register for BUS M 199R for pass/fail credit.
+Students who have been accepted into the Marriott School will register for MSB 496R and will receive a letter grade for the class.
+(MSB 496R may be completed one time.)
+Pre-business students will register for MSB 199R for pass/fail credit.

 International Student Registration